Ex Gratia Payments

 - You can ask for any redundancy consultation period pay to be paid ex gratia instead; and

 An ex gratia payment in a settlement agreement means that it is a payment which your employer is not legally obliged to make under your contract of employment.
-It is normally a gesture from your employer that they have treated you badly and that you deserve some financial compensation to make it up to you, and to avoid the need for you to sue them in an employment tribunal.
+It is normally a gesture of goodwill from your employer because they have treated you badly and acknowledge that you deserve some financial compensation.
+It may also be a way to avoid you trying to sue them in an Employment Tribunal.

 For such non contractual payments, there is tax break whereby up to £30,000 is not subject to income tax or NI deductions.
 Your employer just pays you the ex gratia payment, and then at the end of the tax year you declare it on an HMRC self assessment form, ticking the box marked ‘ex gratia’, and you are not taxed on it (read more on that below).

-This would be as opposed to contractual payments, which your employer is obliged to pay you, like for example your salary, commissions or other benefits in respect of a period when you were actually working for your employer.
+This would be as opposed to contractual payments, which your employer is obliged to pay you, for example your salary, commissions or other benefits in respect of a period when you were actually working for your employer.
 It is of note that statutory redundancy payments are paid free of tax, so effectively are part of your ex gratia payment as long as the total sum is under £30,000.

 In the mid 1990s, the government decided to introduce this tax break for ex gratia payments in settlement agreements in order to encourage people to settle their disputes early and out of court.
 If you go to an Employment Tribunal and win a claim there, you don’t get this tax break: so you might win £30,000 compensation after a successful employment tribunal, and the Judge would make an order that you would have to be taxed on this amount (so you might only receive say £20,000).